semgrep/semgrep-docs/docs/getting-started/cli.md

 ```

 :::info
-See [Semgrep Pro versus Semgrep OSS](/semgrep-pro-vs-oss) for information on the differences between Semgrep's proprietary analyses and its open-source analysis.
+See [Semgrep Pro versus Semgrep OSS](/semgrep-pro-vs-oss) for information on the differences between Semgrep's proprietary and open-source analyses.
 :::

 ## Scan using specific Semgrep Products